ptsteadman/notebook/stories/summer-of-entropy.md

 Elkie had jumped off a roof during a corporate party.
 Suicide.
 She was dead.
 Fuck.

-Chris understood what Elkie had done, the seduction of a verdant rooftop with waist-high barriers and a sudden sprint towards the edge.

-Chris almost sent the article to a close friend, but decided against it.
+Chris went to send the article to a close friend, but decided against it.
 Triggering.
+Chris understood what Elkie had done, the seduction of a verdant rooftop with waist-high barriers.

-Chris noticed that he was sweating, and told himself that it was important not to use this event as an excuse for a stupid existential crisis.
-He terminated his session and went to the micro-kitchen for a smoothie.
+Chris was sweating.
+He told himself that it was important not to use this event as an excuse for a stupid existential crisis.
+He terminated his session, and went to the micro-kitchen for a smoothie.
 It was cooler there.

 He read more about Elkie on his phone: it was unclear if she was 'connected' with the rooftop event.
-She was wearing a dress and shoes.
+She had been wearing a dress and shoes.
 She had asked a bartender to point out the eastern ledge of the roof.

 He looked at Elkie's facebook profile.
-People were posting on her wall, praying that there was some mistake and asking for the contact information of her family.
+People were posting on her wall, praying and asking for the contact information of her family.

 Chris went back to his computer.

-He ssh'd into a virtual machine, a machine left over from the previous summer, when he was a intern on the messenger infrastructure team.
-In the course of that work, Chris had figured out how to use the search index to view the chat history of any user, at will.
+He ssh'd into a virtual machine, a machine left over from the previous summer.
+As an intern on the messaging infrastructure team, Chris had accidentally discovered a way to view the chat history of any user at will, using the search index.
 He was pretty sure it didn't leave any sort of audit log.

 He ran a script to hydrate Elkie's message index, and opened it in a buffer.

-A lot of people had frantically messaged Elkie that morning, when the story had dropped.
-Chris paged through the index.
+Chris skimmed through emotional messages sent to Elkie that morning, when the story dropped.

 He slowed down to read messages from earlier that month: Elkie messaging a tech guy saying "I don't really know you, but is it okay if we talk?
 Feeling low," at two AM.
 No response.
 Someone else responded to a similar message, saying that he was in Italy for a conference.
 Elkie told him about her problems finding a new apartment.
-She'd mentioned that to Chris.

 Elkie hadn't seemed *that* fucked up, thought Chris.
 The conversation about the
-anti-depressants: that was a pretty typical thing to talk about, like talking about astrological signs or personality types.
+anti-depressants: that was a pretty typical ice breaker, like talking about astrological signs or personality types.
 The Nazi thing though.
 Finish the job.

 He spent about an hour reading through Elkie's chat logs.
 There weren't any obvious red flags, just nothing interesting, nothing hopeful.

-Because the day was already fucked, Chris opened a new buffer and grepped through the recent messages of his ex, searching for his own name.

 <hr>